Francisca-Heii/online-store-app/README.md

 on your own repository to view/edit as you wish.

 ## Credits

 ##### Media and content #####
 * Most of the products and content were taken differnet site [Home store]([Flanagans](https://flanagans.ie/) [Harvey Norman](https://www.harveynorman.ie/), [Home store](https://mandauefoam.ph/) and  [Pexels](https://www.pexels.com/).
 Additionally, these sites helped me get an idea for a good layout of the site.

+[Vector Stock](https://www.vectorstock.com/): Avater used on the review messages sourced from vector stock site.

+ [Bootstrap](https://getbootstrap.com/): Was used to achieve carousel.

 ### Code
 * The code for the project is partly from the video lessions of the Boutique Ado project of [Code Institute](https://codeinstitute.net/).